 Health Care/Mental Health

 - Mental health reform.
 In the wake of the Virginia Tech tragedy, the General Assembly made important reforms to our mental health laws and increased the resources available to courts and case managers.
-We need to continue to refine these reforms and ensure that funding is not cut to these critical services.
+We must continue to build on these reforms and fully fund these critical services.

 - Autism spectrum disorder.
 I co-patroned the successful effort to require health insurers to provide coverage for the diagnosis and treatment of autism spectrum disorder.
 The benefits of early intervention are enormous, not only to the child, but also in terms of the long-term cost savings to the state.
 No family should be put in the position of having to decide if they can afford appropriate treatment.